radanalyticsio/oshinko-specs/cluster-configs.md

 the standard CLI.
 In the future, we may want to add an oshinko-rest endpoint for handling cluster configurations in a more abstract way.

+Initially, named configurations will contain only the `masterCount` and `workerCount` fields.
+The configuration will be represented in a ConfigMap as a series of elements of the form `name.field'.
+For example, a `small` configuration would be made up of the following elements:

+* small.workerCount
+* small.masterCount

+Creating a hypothetical ConfigMap to hold a single `small` cluster configuration could be done this way:

+    $ oc create configmap cluster-configs \
+    --from-literal=small.workerCount=2 \
+    --from-literal=small.masterCount=1

+When this ConfigMap is mounted on a pod as a volume, each element will appear as a file containing the respective value:

+    $ ls /etc/oshinko-cluster-configs
+    small.masterCount small.workerCount

+Note that this scheme can be easily extended to handle nesting in the future, for example:

+* small.limits.memory
+* small.limits.cores

 ### Alternatives